Hey Sketchers!

 7- Don’t be a perfectionist

-For whom are perfectionists – It’s a dangerous skill.
+For those who are perfectionists – It’s a dangerous skill.

 TIP